fontforge/fontforge.github.io/en-US/documentation/interface/multilayer.md

 [table_of_contents]

-Loading a type3 font (or an svg font organized in a similar fashion) will cause FontForge to retain information on each stroke and fill command.
+When loading a type3 font (or an svg font organized in a similar fashion) FontForge will retain information on each stroke and fill command.
 Each command is placed in a separate layer and may be edited in isolation.

-A new font may be converted to a multi-layered font by selecting Element->Font Info->Layers->All layers cubic and Type3 Multi Layered Font.
+A new font may be converted to a multi-layered font by navigating to Element->Font Info->Layers, then setting the splines option to **All layers cubic** and the font type option to **Type3 Multi Layered Font**.

 ![](/assets/img/windows-charview-multilayer.png)